America possibly to prohibit state oil trades to China

-(MENAFN) In a move that could escalate tensions between the United States and China, Congress has unveiled provisions in budget legislation that may lead to a ban on China buying oil from the United States Strategic Petroleum Reserve (SPR), according to a report by Bloomberg on Sunday.
-The controversy surrounding SPR sales to China intensified after nearly 1 million barrels were sold to UNIPEC America, a Houston-based subsidiary of the Chinese state-run energy giant Sinopec, from the oil reserve in 2022.
+(MENAFN) As part of new provisions in budget legislation, China could face a potential ban on purchasing oil from the United States Strategic Petroleum Reserve (SPR), as revealed by Congress on Sunday, according to a report by Bloomberg.
+This development comes in response to heightened concerns over China's access to the SPR, especially after nearly 1 million barrels released from the reserve in 2022 were sold to UNIPEC America, a Houston-based subsidiary of the Chinese state-run energy giant Sinopec.

-Established as an emergency stockpile following the 1973 Middle East oil embargo, the SPR currently holds 360 million barrels, approaching a 40-year low due to significant sales in 2022.
-Lawmakers in Washington are now pushing for measures to prevent China from procuring crude from the emergency reserve, citing broader concerns about competition with Beijing.
+Established as an emergency stockpile following the Middle East oil embargo of 1973, the SPR currently holds 360 million barrels, nearing a 40-year low due to significant sales in 2022.
+Lawmakers in Washington are aiming to restrict China's ability to procure crude from the emergency reserve, framing it within a broader strategy to address economic competition with Beijing.

-The initiative to restrict China's access to the SPR is part of a more comprehensive effort by United States lawmakers to address economic competition and strategic interests with China.
+The issue gained prominence in 2022 when, in response to the Ukraine conflict and rising fuel prices, United States President Joe Biden announced the unprecedented sale of 180 million barrels of crude from the SPR.
+The objective was not only to tackle immediate fuel price concerns but also to replenish the emergency stockpile at lower prices, with the added benefit of stimulating domestic oil production.

-The move comes in the aftermath of the 2022 decision by President Joe Biden to sell a record 180 million barrels of crude from the SPR to stabilize rising fuel prices amid the conflict in Ukraine.
-The strategy aimed to repurchase oil at lower prices to refill the emergency stockpile while encouraging domestic oil production.
+This proposed restriction is not the first time the United States has considered limiting SPR sales to Chinese entities.
+In 2017, during the administration of Donald Trump, the United States sold stockpiled crude to a subsidiary of the Chinese state-owned oil company PetroChina.
+The United States Energy Department is obligated by law to conduct competitive auctions for oil from the SPR, with the highest bidder securing the purchase, regardless of whether the buyer is a foreign firm.

-This is not the first instance of the United States selling oil from the strategic reserve to a Chinese company.
-During the administration of Donald Trump in 2017, crude from the SPR was sold to a subsidiary of the Chinese state-owned oil company PetroChina.
-The process follows a legal requirement by the United States Energy Department to conduct competitive auctions, selling oil to the highest bidder, irrespective of whether the buyer is a foreign firm.
+As the proposal navigates legislative processes, it underscores the evolving dynamics of United States-China economic relations and reflects Washington's strategic considerations in managing critical energy resources.
+The potential ban on Chinese oil purchases from the SPR introduces a new dimension to the ongoing dialogue surrounding energy security, international trade dynamics, and geopolitical competition in the context of global oil markets.

-The proposed ban on China's access to the emergency oil reserves raises questions about the intersection of economic policy, energy security, and geopolitical considerations.
-As the United States grapples with balancing domestic interests and international relations, the outcome of these deliberations could have significant implications for the global energy landscape and diplomatic relations between the world's two largest economies.
+The outcome of this legislative effort may have implications for broader economic interactions between the two nations.

 Legal Disclaimer: